What is Bitcoin?

 3. A volatile currency is useless

-Imagine going to a restaurant where the prices changed up or down every day, sometimes by 10 percent or more.
+Imagine going to a restaurant where the prices moved up or down every day, sometimes by 10 percent or more.
 If this sounds like an unattractive prospect, then it’s exactly what makes Bitcoin virtually useless as a currency.
 While volatility makes Bitcoin attractive for traders, it renders it all but worthless as a medium of exchange.

 Consumers need to know what a currency can buy when they make spending decisions.
+If they expect the currency to rise – or even skyrocket – there’s little incentive for them to use it as currency.